raiden-network/microraiden/microraiden/microraiden/webui/README.md

 Just require it:
 ```
-var RaidenMicropaymentsClient = require("rmp").RaidenMicropaymentsClient;
+var MicroRaiden = require("microraiden").MicroRaiden;
 ```

 ## Instantiation

-The RaidenMicropaymentsClient object takes as parameters a web3 instance or web3 HTTP RPC URL string as first parameter, followed by address and ABI of channel manager contract and token.
+The MicroRaiden object takes as parameters a web3 instance or web3 HTTP RPC URL string as first parameter, followed by address and ABI of channel manager contract and token.
 For the web3 object, if you are using injected Metamask or Parity, you may want to wait a little until it actually gets injected in the page before instantiating the client, as it may take up to a couple of seconds.
 It'll only use the `web3.currentProvider` of the object, and using shipped Web3 library, so it can stay compatible with [recent](https://github.com/ethereum/mist/releases/tag/v0.9.0) Mist changes.

 Example:
 ```
-var rmpc = new RaidenMicropaymentsClient(web3, contractAddr, contractABI, tokenAddr, tokenABI);
+var uraiden = new MicroRaiden(web3, contractAddr, contractABI, tokenAddr, tokenABI);
 ```

 ## Usage

-The RaidenMicropaymentsClient class presents an interface mostly constituted of a Node-style callback async API, where the last parameter of almost every method is a callback in the form:
+The MicroRaiden class presents an interface mostly constituted of a Node-style callback async API, where the last parameter of almost every method is a callback in the form:
 ```
 function callback(error, response) {...}
 ```